jonfinerty/sublime-snake/README.md

 * get added to package manager
 * apples!
 * wrap around edges
-* make bottom of code more obvious
+* -make bottom of code more obvious-
 * snake colour
 * make vertical speed consistent with horizontal
+* settings file to allow people to customise their games

 ## Disclaimer?!

 Don't worry this plugin will make a copy of your code and leave the original alone.

+If you find your arrow keys not working, try restarting sublime.
+If all else fails log an issue and/or disable this plugin.

-That being said don't blame me if anything goes wrong.
+That being said don't blame me if anything goes too wrong.

 Created by Jon Finerty